zhaime/zoehaime/content/publication/Personality_traits_Melunsky/index.md

 publication: "*Eating and Weight Disorders - Studies on Anorexia, Bulimia and Obesity*"
 publication_short: ""

-abstract: 'Previous research suggests that eating disorders may be associated with certain personality profiles; however, there is limited research investigating associations with night eating syndrome (NES).
-This research suggests harm avoidance personality trait is higher in NES individuals than in the general population, however, evidence of associations with other personality traits is inconsistent.
-To understand which personality traits are associated with NES symptoms, the current study aimed to improve understanding of the relationship between NES symptoms and a range of personality traits, addressing limitations in the earlier literature in this area by controlling for common confounders.'

 # Summary.
 An optional shortened abstract.
 summary: '🔊Exciting 🆕 paper shows that harm-avoidance personality traits are higher in individuals with night-eating syndrome (NES), than in the general population'